mikkelsvartveit/thesis/preproject/content/05-results.md

 ### Feature engineering and feature extraction

-Most of the feature engineering and feature extraction approaches identified are based on byte level statistical features.
-The most notable approach used in the reviewed littereture was Byte Frequency Distribution (BFD), first used by Clemens [@Clemens2015].
-Also refered to as Byte Histograms, t the same feature is used in ELISA [@Nicolao2018], Beckman & Haile [@Beckman2020], and ISAdetect [@Kairajarvi2020] to apparent great effect.
-In the original paper by Clemens, (nevn noen performance tall)
+Most of the feature engineering and feature extraction approaches identified are based on statistical features on the individual byte level.
+The most notable approach in the reviewed littereture was Byte Frequency Distribution (BFD), first used by Clemens [@Clemens2015].
+With BFD all 256 different possible byte values are counted up into a feature vector, and fed into a neural network for classification.
+Also refered to as Byte-value Histograms, the same feature is used in ELISA [@Nicolao2018], Beckman & Haile [@Beckman2020], and ISAdetect [@Kairajarvi2020] to apparent great effect.
+In the original paper by Clemens some ML models reached a 10-fold cross validation accuracy as high as 94.02%, when classifiying ISA of binaries among a list of known ISA's using only BFD histogram.
+This shows that BFD is an efficient way of processing input binaries while still preserving information about targeted ISA, (isadetect reproduced clemens results, nevn det også for å bygge oppunder)

 <!--
 Andre byte level